ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/7_Kamuichikap_Konkuwa.md

 Suddenly, someone came in.
 Looking around, the young brown dipper returned,
 Now even more handsome, with further refined dignity,
-Began to state the response.
+Began to tell the response.

 The deer god and the fish god,
-Refused to release deer and fish,
+Refused to release deer and fish.
-Because humans hit the deer's head with wood,
+When humans caught deer,
-When they caught deer.
+They beaten the heads of dears with wooden clubs.
-When humans skinned deer,
+When humans took the deerkin,
-They discarded the deer's head in the forest and mountain.
+They discarded the heads of the dears in the mountains.
 When humans caught fish,
 They killed the fish by hitting their heads with rotten wood.
 The deer, naked and cried,